clifer/eth-project-manager/README.md

-# Authenticate, Manage Profile, Organziations and Projects, Solidity, React, Redux and Authentication
+# Authenticate, Manage Profile, Organizations and Projects, Solidity, React, Redux and Authentication

 Using Solidity, Webpack and React, this DAPP builds on Truffle's react-auth box.
 A great starting point for building your own project management system.